jack-tee/faux-data/README.md

 - Provide easy integration with cloud services specifically on the google cloud platform
 - Support serverless generation of data e.g. deploying the code as a cloud function

+It was originally based on the scala application [dunnhumby/data-faker](https://github.com/dunnhumby/data-faker), the templates are still similar but are not directly compatible.

 ## Quick Start

 ### Install